 Clients appreciate David for developing unique approaches for moving matters towards efficient resolution through either focused litigation or settlement.
 When matters are not amenable to an early resolution, David’s breadth of experience enables him to utilize targeted discovery, strategic dispositive motion practice, and, if necessary, trial and appeal to obtain favorable results for insurers.

-David has been consistently recognized by Chambers, The Legal 500, Best Lawyers and other legal services rankings as a leading commercial lawyer.
+David has been consistently recognized by Chambers, The Legal 500, Best Lawyers and Super Lawyers as a leading commercial lawyer.
 As noted in recent editions of Chambers, David "is an excellent lawyer and advocate for his client;" he “is respected in the field as an excellent litigator;” and “clients describe him as ‘a very smart and hard-working trial lawyer.’”

 AR Capital v.
 XL Specialty Ins.
 Co.
 (NY Sup.
 Ct. and DE Sup.
 Ct.).
 Representing first layer excess insurer in several related actions involving coverage under D&O policies for SEC investigation, securities class action, and derivative claims.